16 best websites for design inspiration in 2025

 Pierre-Louis’s site demonstrates several different web design trends — a loading screen, nostalgia-inspired design, a customizable viewing experience, and plenty of “just for fun” interactions.

 Once you enter the site, you can customize the cartoon character’s face and click through different locked areas of the screen to see Pierre-Louis’s work.
-As you explore, you’ll discover playful interactions, and clever animations, including links to Pierre-Louis’s Twitter, Linkedin, and Webflow profiles.
-This Webflow Awards Technical Achievement finalist is one of the best websites, showcasing clever interactions and graphic design.
+This Webflow Awards Technical Achievement finalist is a top-tier source of design inspiration, showcasing clever interactions and graphic design.

 8. Superlist